ROAS (Return on Ad Spend): Everything You Need to Know!

 It is difficult to define what a good ROAS is.
 It varies between advertising channels and industry verticals.
 The likes of product pricing, profit margins and business maturity influence it too.

 Any clear-cut figures set out are also liable to change as advertising costs increase.
-Digital ad spending is continuously rising.
-As a result of this increased competition, some retailers saw their online ad costs increase by 89% in the first four months of 2021.
+According to eMarketer, digital ad spending is continuously rising, and is set to grow by 50% in the next 4 years.
 So if your ROAS calculation is diminishing, this could be a contributing factor.

 A commonly used ROAS benchmark is 4.
 In other words, $4 in revenue is generated for every $1 that is spent on advertising.
 In fact, back in 2016, research by Nielsen found that 4:1 was the average ROAS ratio for CPG brands in the eCommerce sector.